 Prebiotics: Your Gut's Best Friend

-An easy, delicious (and breath-friendly!) way you can get 100% of your daily prebiotics is by drinking just one bottle of ió fibrewater - made with inulin and resistant starch.
+An easy, delicious (and breath-friendly!) way you can get 100% of your daily prebiotics is by drinking just one bottle of ió fibrewater - made with inulin and backed by two university studies and supported by two authorised health claims.

 Read more: